griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 ## Next Step
 Our next task is to replace our fake Display Image with a real one.
 There are a few ways we can achieve this within a Griptape Pipeline.

-1. **Tasks** - Create a new type of Task that just displays an image.
+1. **Tasks** - Use a `CodeExecutionTask` to execute a Python function that will display the image.
-2. **Tools** - Create a Tool that displays an image, and then use `ToolTaask` or `ToolkitTask` to integrate it into the Pipeline.
+2. **Tools** - Create a Tool that displays an image, and then use `ToolTask` or `ToolkitTask` to integrate it into the Pipeline.
 3. **Plain ol' Python** - Because we're running a Pipeline in Python, we can just ignore adding anything to our structure and just display the output of the Image Generation task as we want.

-All three of these methods are valid, but in the context of this course we're going to look at creating our own Tool to display the image.
-The reason for this is flexibility with integration in future workflows.
-Imagine creating images with an Agent through a chat experience.
-If you have a Tool, you can simply add it to the Agent and ask it to display the image whenever it's ready.
-You can insert it into a Pipeline or Workflow by using `ToolTask` or `ToolkitTask`.
-The possibilities are numerous.
+All three of these methods are valid, but in the context of this course, we're going to learn how to use the `CodeExecutionTask` to run a simple Python function within the Pipeline.
+This will be a great example of how to include generic Python code within Pipelines and Workflows _that does not hit an LLM_.

-In the near future we'll be creating a course specifically around creating and sharing Tools.
-For now, we're going to re-purpose material from the [Shotgrid Client](../shotgrid-client/index.md) course where we discuss creating tools.
-The next two sections of this course are taken from there.
-They give a detailed [understanding](05_understanding_tools.md) of tools, and help you create your [first tool](06_first_tool.md).

-If you already have created tools in the past, and have a deep understanding of how to create them, feel free to skip ahead to the [Display Image Tool](07_display_image_tool.md) section.
-Otherwise, let's dive in and learn more about how [Griptape Tools](05_understanding_tools.md) work.
+Let's dive in and learn how to use the `CodeExecutionTask` to [display an image](07_display_image_task.md).